Documentation Guidelines

 - :host-os:

-if set, the application build will target the given board.
+If set, build commands will target the given board.

 - :conf: